-We mine this large enriched annotated corpus to find generalized patterns correlated to NE markers.
-It consists in exhaustively enumerating all the contiguous patterns mixing words, POS and categories.
+We mine this large enriched annotated corpus to find generalized patterns that are correlated to NE markers.
+It consists in exhaustively enumerating over this corpus all the contiguous patterns mixing words, POS and categories.
 This provides a very broad spectrum of patterns, diversely accurate to recognize NEs.
-As an illustration, if you consider the words sequence "moved to <loc> London </loc>" in Figure 3 leads to examining patterns as:
+For instance, considering the sentence "moved to <loc> London </loc>" in Figure 3 leads to examining patterns as: